Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 These children need to be kept away from people with chickenpox or people who might have been infected with chickenpox but aren’t yet showing symptoms.

-You should take your child to the GP if you’re worried your child might have chickenpox.
+You should take your child to the GP if you think your child might have chickenpox.

 You should also talk with your GP if your child is in one of a high-risk groups above and has been in contact with someone who could have chickenpox.

-Women who are pregnant are also at high risk and should see a GP.
+Pregnant women are also at risk and should see a GP.

 Treatment for chickenpox